 Grape leaf pickles are a great thing to do when you have an abundance of grapes.

-Who doesn’t enjoy a nice, large, crisp grape leaf pickle especially on a hot summer day?
-Grape leaf pickles have been around for many, many generations and will probably be for many more years.
+Who doesn’t enjoy a lovely, giant, crisp grape leaf pickle, especially on a hot summer day?
+Grape leaf pickles have been around for many generations and will probably last for many more years.

-It seems as if almost everyone has grapes growing on their land because grapes are an easy grower.
-Once you plant a few grape shrubs or vines, the grapes will take hold of whatever you place near it to grasp to such as an arbor, trellis or vine and go to town.
-In about a year a grapevine can reach lengths of over 6 feet and produce enough grapes to make several quarts of jam, jellies and other delicious products for you and your family to enjoy.
+It seems as if almost everyone has grapes growing on their land because grapes are easy growers.
+Once you plant a few grape shrubs or vines, the grapes will take hold of whatever you place near it to grasp to such as an arbor, trellis, or vine, and go to town.
+A grapevine can reach lengths of over 6 feet in about a year and produce enough grapes to make several quarts of jam, jellies, and other delicious products for you and your family to enjoy.

 Grape leaf pickles are a great way to use all of those extra leaves that otherwise you wouldn’t use in a standard pickle recipe.